Feeds the Kidneys and Adrenals, Supports the Joints

-Rehmannia belongs to the family of plants, Orobanchaceae, that also includes the genus cistanche belongs too.
+Rehmannia belongs to the family of plants, Orobanchaceae, that also includes the genus Cistanche belongs too.
 This family is parasitic to other plants.
-However, the genus rehmannia belongs to one of two genera that does not act parasitically.
+However, the genus rehmannia belongs to one of two genera that do not act parasitically.

-Rehmannia has been used for centuries and is one of the main herbs used in Chinese Medicine.
-Chinese Medicine picked it up from the Daoist, who have used it perhaps longer than writing even existed in China.
+Rehmannia has been used for centuries and is one of the main herbs used in Traditional Chinese Medicine (TCM).
+TCM picked it up from the Daoist, who have used it perhaps longer than writing even existed in China.
 It is in a great many formulas for its effects on reducing heat and it’s profound restorative powers to the kidneys.*

-There are some different ways to consume the rehmannia plant.
-Below explains the difference between the three rehmannia’s used in Chinese Medicine:
+There are some different ways to consume the Rehmannia plant.
+Below explains the difference between the three Rehmannia’s used in TCM:

 “…fresh rehmannia root (Xian Dihuang), with the effect of clearing away heat and promoting salivation, removing heat from the blood to stop bleeding; Rehmannia dried rhizome (Sheng Dihuang), with the effect of removing pathogenic heat from blood, nourishing Yin…and promoting the production of body fluids; and prepared rehmannia root (Shu Dihuang) with the effect of nourishing Yin and supplementing the blood and benefiting the marrow, etc.”

-All three can treat diseases’ caused by deficiency of Yin and Bodily Fluids because of their ability to nourish Yin and their blood building effects.*
+All three can help with deficiency of Yin and Bodily Fluids because of their ability to nourish Yin and their blood building effects.*

 We choose to work with a prepared root extract because it is more supportive of the kidneys and adrenals, nourishing Yin Jing more than the fresh or dried root.*

-The preparation process involves cooking the dried root in black beans or black soy beans and sometimes also wine.
-The black bean preparation method is similar to He Shou Wu and combining both together work well to build up the bodies Yin Jing.
-Rehmannia has been traditionally prepared in a tonic wine to bring out all of its tonic properties.
+The preparation process involves cooking the dried root in black soybeans and sometimes also wine.
+The black soybean preparation method is the same as He Shou Wu preparation and combining both together work well to build up the bodies Yin Jing.
+Rehmannia has been traditionally prepared in a tonic wine to bring out more of its tonic properties.

-Our rehmannia is cooked down in black soy beans before being extracted.
+Our Rehmannia is cooked down in black soybeans and white wine before being extracted.

 In the Traditional Chinese Medicine model of the body, every system goes through cycles within cycles within cycles from the lowest physiological function to the entire being of a person.
 One of the more important cycles is how food and drink build our bodies.